 We have distilled critical knowledge of liquid chromatography and mass spectrometry into a one day, interactive course

-Learn the absolute essentials of the technique and, using our unique multi-media examples and tutorial exercises, implement new knowledge and ideas immediately.
+Learn the absolute essentials of LC-MS and implement new knowledge and ideas immediately using our unique multi-media examples and tutorial exercises.

 The atmospheric pressure interface (API) is the core element of the course with the principles of operation, limitations and applicability fully explored.